Am I required to disclose a disability?

 What is the legal definition of a person with a disability?

-Another key aspect of the law is the definition of “substantially limiting effect.”
-Essentially this means that one or a number of major life activities, including bodily functions, are affected by the disability.
+“Substantially limiting” essentially means that one or a number of major life activities, including bodily functions, are affected by the disability.
 An individual's impairment must substantially limit one or more major life activities that an average person can perform with little or no difficulty.

 This list does not include all possible effects that may result from a variety of disabling conditions.

-TOPHow is a disability established under the ADAA?
+How is a disability established under the ADAA?

 Determining the existence of a disability: